docopt/docopts/README.md

 Many examples use associative arrays in bash 4.x, but there is legacy support for bash 3.2 on macOS (OS X) or legacy GNU/Linux OS.

-[make README.md]: # (./docopts --version | get_version "This is a transitional release:")
+[make README.md]: # (./docopts --version | get_version "This is a bug fix release:")

 ```
-This is a transitional release: v0.6.3-rc2
+This is a bug fix release: v0.6.4-with-no-mangle-double-dash
 ```

 This release will be maintained for compatibility, only fixes will be provided.
-The 0.6.3 version is fully compatible with the previous version of `docopts`.
+The 0.6.4 version is fully compatible with the previous version of `docopts`.
+Except for `-` handling in global mode, which produces an error.

 ## SYNOPSIS